mcneb10/tinyai/README.md

 The macro *CHANGEABLE_ACTIVATION_AND_AGGREGATION* allows programs to change the activation and aggregation functions.

-*Note*: when initializing ann::neuralnet in *CHANGEABLE_ACTIVATION_AND_AGGREGATION* make sure to initialize activation_funcs or aggregation_funcs unless you are using the default list in the neat::pool object.
+*Note*: when initializing ann::neuralnet in *CHANGEABLE_ACTIVATION_AND_AGGREGATION* make sure to initialize activation_funcs or aggregation_funcs, even if you are using the default list in the neat::pool object.
 Otherwise things will crash and burn!

 # Bonus!